x71c9/uranio/README.md

 # Uranio

 Uranio is a Typescript Object Document Mapper (ODM) for MongoDB.\
-It creates a client for querying collections in a database.
+It creates a client for querying collections in a database by just parsing the types in a repository.

 ## Install